 The greatest change in the world today is the pace of change.
-While social, political and technological changes are expected, adult generations have not anticipated such dramatic and accelerated environmental change.
-Our climate is worsening much faster than at any other time in human history, and these changes are permanent.
-And yet the entire U.S. housing and finance infrastructure has been built upon the expectation that climate is stable over long periods of time, which is no longer true.
+While we have grown up expecting social, economic, political and technological changes, most of us have never expected - much less experienced - such accelerated environmental change.
+The current trajectory of our climate is worsening much faster than at any other time in human history, and yet the entire U.S. housing and finance infrastructure has been built upon the expectation that climate is stable over long periods of time.
+This is no longer true.
 By assuming long-term future stability, we have embedded our greatest vulnerabilities into the foundation of the entire housing ecosphere.
-In opening comments, AmeriCatalyst CEO Toni Moss discusses the context of the event, its collaborative goals and the window of opportunity we currently have to make a difference in proactively mitigating the worst impacts of extreme climate on the housing and finance industry.
+In opening comments, AmeriCatalyst CEO Toni Moss discusses the context of the event, its collaborative goals and the window of opportunity we have to explore ideas and solutions, and proactively mitigate the worst impacts of extreme climate on the housing and finance industry.
+The choice for resiliency - or recovery - is up to us.